nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
+      1. If this fails, open command prompt and navigate to the empty folder you just created.
+      2. use command `java -jar OutBook.jar` to see if it runs.
+If it runs continue as per normal.

 2. Saving window preferences